Crash! Boom! Bang!

 Crash!
 Boom!
-Bang! is the fifth studio album by Swedish pop duo Roxette, released on 9 April 1994 by EMI.
+Bang! is the fifth studio album by Swedish pop rock duo Roxette, released on 11 April 1994 by EMI.
 The album was an immediate commercial success, peaking within the top 10 in over 20 national charts throughout Europe, Australasia and South America.
 The full-length album was not originally released in the United States, where a shortened version titled Favorites from Crash!
 Boom!
 Bang! was sold for a limited time through McDonald's outlets; this version sold over a million copies in the US but was deemed ineligible to chart on the Billboard 200 as, until 2007, Billboard had a policy of excluding albums sold by an exclusive retailer.

 Five singles were released from the album: lead single "Sleeping in My Car" became the duo's second number one in their home country, and peaked at number seven on Billboard's European Hot 100 Singles.
 It would become the duo's final track to appear on the Billboard Hot 100, where it peaked at number 50, and was also their last hit single in Australia.
 This was followed by the release of "Crash!
 Boom!
 Bang!", "Fireworks", "Run to You" and "Vulnerable".
 As of 2001, Crash!
 Boom!
 Bang! has sold in excess of 5 million copies worldwide.
 Japanese editions included "Almost Unreal" as a bonus track.